jmirenda/Passion-Projects/GMG/README.md

 - I would love help from anyone who wants to offer it and even join me on my journey to build.

-I will be doing my best to update this everyday.
+ ### I will be doing my best to update this everyday.
 Along with keeping a running log and updates.

+ - 10/10/22 -> working on homepage outline on index file.
+Deciding on a design and what i plan to have the homepage look like.
+For now it is an on-goingly slow html design as i configure my ideas to layout.

 - This is just a basic informational message to get some ideas written out.
 - Please feel free to reach out to me with questions, comments, interest and anything else.

 I will be sharing updates over time on [My Twitter Page](https://twitter.com/mirenda_eth) so you can follow along there as time comes to fruition.